 Skip to main content

-“Refugees often have skills, talents, and aspirations.
+“Refugees - like all human beings - have skills, talents, and aspirations.
 And yet too often we focus just on their vulnerabilities rather than their capacities.
 Our research challenges the view that refugees are an inevitable burden, identifying the conditions under which they can help themselves and contribute to their host societies.”

 ALEXANDER BETTS